-- Activities that span reporting years, for example, enduring materials: Enter these activities in PARS for each year they are active.
-Report learners under the appropriate ACCME Activity ID depending on the date of completion. - Activities that do not span reporting years, for example, annual meetings: Enter these activities only in the years they occurred.
+- Activities that span reporting years, for example, enduring materials: Enter these activities in PARS once (previously they were entered for each reporting year).
+Report learners under that single ACCME Activity ID. - Activities that do not span reporting years, for example, annual meetings: Enter these activities only in the years they occurred.
 The activities should not be entered again in subsequent years to accommodate late MOC learner reporting.
 Learners should be reported under the original ACCME Activity ID.
+Use the new credit claim date to give your learners additional time to complete their evaluations after the activity has ended, if needed.